Oregon’s Unemployment Rate and Jobs Numbers – Two Measures of the Labor MarketAugust 2, 2023

 - Employment and unemployment levels in CPS/LAUS are based on population controls from the Census Bureau.
 Employment levels in CES are based on benchmark levels set by job counts from the QCEW (Quarterly Census of Employment and Wages) program.

-- The CPS and CES surveys use different data collection methods.
+- The CPS and CES surveys use different data collection methods and have different sample sizes.

 - Workers on unpaid leave for the entire reference week are included in LAUS employment but are excluded from CES job counts if they were on leave for the entire reference pay period.
 CES job counts include only people who received pay for the reference pay period.